 Phoebe is a Provisional Psychologist and Team Leader who has completed a Bachelor of Behavioural Science (Honours), and is familiar with a broad range of evidence-based interventions.
 She is passionate about helping people to understand themselves, and employs a collaborative and client-centred approach.
 Phoebe is warm and non-judgemental, and aims to create a safe and comfortable space to help clients work towards their therapeutic goals.
 She is an advocate for mental wellbeing, and believes in helping to empower and motivate clients to achieve greater happiness and build resilience through psychoeducation, guidance and support.
 Phoebe has experience working with both children, adolescents and adults where she has worked across both neurodiverse and neurotypical population groups.
 Phoebe has experience supporting Clients with mood disorders, trauma, behavioural and functional concerns, personality disorders, ASD, anxiety and a broad range of other mental health presentations.

-Phoebe St John Mosse
+Phoebe St John Mosse (she/her)

 Provisional Psychologist / Team Leader (Brisbane)